 8,000 men and boys killed in three days in a small Pennsylvania town.
 Gettysburg has only 2,400 permanent residents.

 But there’s more.

-27,000 soldiers, men from both sides, are wounded.
-Some wounds are so severe the soldiers will never again be fit for work.
+27,000 soldiers, men from both sides, wounded.
+Some wounds so severe the soldiers will never work again.
 Their labor wont feed and clothe families back home.